Anonymous telemetry

 - Networks, not nodes, drives the public counter on

 /stats/.
-It tells the next person evaluating MeshHold whether the project is alive. - Country distribution decides where we put public relays next.
+It tells the next person evaluating MeshHold whether the project is alive. - Country distribution tells us where MeshHold is being adopted, so we can prioritise translations and region-specific guides.

 Endpoint, transport, frequency